MatthewBeaudouinLafon/Project-Projects/README.md

 npm start
 ```

 The app should now be running on [localhost:9090].
 Navigate to `localhost:9090` in your web browser.
+If there are any issues with installing and starting the app, please refer to the app's [libraries and dependencies](#dependencies).

 ## About Project: Projects